MicrosoftDocs/azure-docs/articles/cost-management-billing/understand/pay-bill.md

 There are two ways to pay your bill for Azure.
 You can pay with the default payment method of your billing profile, or you can make a one-time payment with the **Pay now** option.

-If you signed up for Azure through a Microsoft representative, your default payment method is always set to *wire transfer*.
+If you signed up for Azure through a Microsoft representative, your default payment method is always set to wire transfer.
 Automatic credit card payment isn't an option if you signed up for Azure through a Microsoft representative.
 Instead, you can [pay with a credit card for individual invoices](#pay-now-in-the-azure-portal).

 If you have a Microsoft Online Subscription Program account, your default payment method is credit card.
 Normally, payments are automatically deducted from your credit card.
 But you can also make one-time payments manually by credit card.

 If you have Azure credits, they automatically apply to your invoice each billing period.

 > [!NOTE]
-> Regardless of the payment method selected to complete your payment, you must specify the invoice number in the payment details.
+> Regardless of the payment method that you select to complete your payment, you must specify the invoice number in the payment details.

 Here's a table that summarizes payment methods for agreement types: